Introduction

 Poor Diet and Nutrition

-Your hair needs fuel—zinc, biotin, iron, vitamins A and D. Starving it of these?
-You’ll start seeing more scalp than shine.
+Your hair is starving for fuel—zinc, biotin, iron, vitamins A and D. Not getting enough of these?
+You’re going to see more scalp than you are shine.

 Haircare Habits and Product Overuse